pranavdulepet/echelon-ai-workflow/README.md

 ### High-level flow

 1. User enters a natural-language request in the React UI.
 2. Frontend sends the request to `POST /api/query` with a selected provider (OpenAI or Claude) and any prior clarification history.
+Before the text reaches any LLM, the backend runs prompt-injection detection, input sanitization, and clarification-history validation.
 3. Backend agent:
    - pre-processes and normalizes the text
-   - builds a compact prompt including a cached database schema summary and an explicit JSON schema for the intent plan
+   - builds a compact prompt including a cached database schema summary, a comprehensive forms/fields inventory, and an explicit JSON schema for the intent plan
+   - enforces a “ZERO HALLUCINATIONS” checklist so missing information automatically triggers clarifications instead of guesses
    - calls the chosen LLM in JSON mode to get an initial `IntentPlan`
-   - runs a second, critique pass over the plan to check for obvious mismatches
+   - runs a second, critique pass over the plan to check for obvious mismatches (if the critique result fails validation, the original plan is reused and the warning is logged)
-   - validates/repairs the plan using Pydantic
+   - validates/repairs the plan using Pydantic and a custom `plan_validator` that detects assumptions (e.g., generic field names, missing field types) and generates personalized clarification questions referencing prior answers
    - resolves forms, fields, option sets, and logic rules against SQLite
    - produces a JSON change-set keyed by table name with `insert`/`update`/`delete` arrays and a `before_snapshot` of affected forms
-4. The change-set or a clarifying question is returned to the frontend and rendered as formatted JSON and an enhanced visual preview showing before/after states with detailed change highlighting.
+4. The change-set or a clarifying question is returned to the frontend and rendered as formatted JSON (with edit/save controls that validate user tweaks before applying them) plus an enhanced visual preview showing before/after states with detailed change highlighting.

 ### Intermediate intent representation